Pull to refresh

 Overview

-The merged company will keep its global headquarters in Toronto and a European headquarters in Berlin, with Cohere shareholders receiving roughly 90 percent of the combined entity and Aleph Alpha shareholders receiving about 10 percent.
-The deal's leadership picture differs from early reports: Aleph Alpha's founder Jonas Andrulis left the company in late 2025 after six years and has since launched a separate startup.
-The Berlin operation will be led by Aleph Alpha's current co-chief executives Ilhan Scheer and Reto Sporri, who took over in early 2026.
+The deal includes a $600 million funding round led by Schwarz Group; the merged company will keep global headquarters in Toronto and a European base in Berlin.
+Cohere shareholders will own roughly 90 percent, with Aleph Alpha shareholders owning about 10 percent; founder Jonas Andrulis left in late 2025 after six years to launch a separate startup.
+The Berlin operation will be led by Aleph Alpha's co-chief executives Ilhan Scheer and Reto Sporri, who took over in early 2026.

 Why it matters

-European governments and banks now have a serious non-American AI option, reshaping which companies handle the continent's most sensitive data.
+European governments and banks now have a non-American AI option, with rare bilateral government support for the deal.

 Play on this story Voices Debate Predict